DevOpsBootcamp/website/source/faq.rst

 DevOps BootCamp will provide continuity and comprehensive open source education that's outside the scope of regular LUG meetings.
-As you progress through Bootcamp, you'll understand more and more of the technical content of LUG talks.
+As you progress through BootCamp, you'll understand more and more of the technical content of LUG talks.

 I wasn't able to participate during Fall term.
 Can I still join?